zenvia/zenvia-openapi-spec/spec/tags/rcs.md

 Recipient: is the phone number of contact
 Sender: is the RCS Agent ID (an email created and linked with a Zenvia's OrgID)

-When you receive a message from one contact, the sender and recipient is inverted:
+When you receive a message from one contact, the sender and recipient are inverted:

 Recipient: is the RCS Agent ID
 Sender: is the phone number of contact